 However, as our world becomes ever more porous, I understand that the best way to study society comes from an interdisciplinary perspective.
 As reflected in the latest trends in scholarship, great answers to tough questions emerge out of dialogue with diverse voices working together to unearth, poke and prod all the relevant angles.
 My interests, thus broadly defined, are in Africa and the African diaspora, blackness, cultural movements, development and globalization, masculinity, politics of representation, postcolonial theory, racial capitalism, un- and underemployment and urbanization.

 I aim to produce scholarship that is not only pertinent to the most pressing issues of our day, but that is interesting enough for people – a public beyond the academy – to pay attention.
-My hope is that my research inspires interest in my audience and greater understanding for my subjects.
-I believe that my scholarly contribution is twofold: to build bridges between increasingly disparate worldviews and to illuminate the journeys of those who, by way of social and economic exclusions, leave an absence in the formal record.
+My hope for my intellectual contribution is twofold: to build bridges between increasingly disparate spaces and lived experiences, and to illuminate the journeys of those who, by way of social and economic exclusions, leave an absence in the formal record.

 I invite you to check out the following multimedia from my time in Abidjan: the first is a song I produced with Busta, a former mobile street vendor and Tino and MC Black, my research assistants who were perfume vendors in Abidjan’s Adjamé market and active participants in the local hip hop scene (these are their stage names).
 As an American, the cultural capital my association afforded them was priceless, so before I left the field we collaborated in producing this song in French, English, and local dialect.